JdeRobot/RoboticsAcademy/docs/InstructionsForDevelopers.md

 yarn install
 yarn run dev
  ```
+Now, you can continue using your local deployment with Node 17 and sass.

-If you have problems during this process, use the following command before installing Node 17:
+**Note:** If you have problems during this process, use the following command before installing Node 17:
 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash
  ```